What’s the Roma Pass?

 - Castel Sant’Angel

 - Musei Capitolino

 Special exhibitions in all the museums are also free of charge with the Roma Pass.

-By the way: At the Castel Sant’Angel and the Musei Capitolino you’ll enjoy fast track admission.
+By the way: At the Castel Sant’Angel you’ll enjoy fast track admission.
 With your Roma Pass you can simply pass the queue.
 This also applies if you do not visit them for free, but only receive a discount.
 For some attractions – including the Musei Capitolino – you can reserve a time slot in advance online.
 The reservation is made at Viva Ticket.

 For the Colosseum as well as the Galleria Borghese and Palazzo Valentini you have to make a reservation before your visit (more about this in the next section).
 This way you can avoid at least some of the long queues at five of the most popular attractions.

 The Roma Pass includes the use of public transport for 48 or 72 hours.
 This includes travel on buses, trams and the ATAC metro.
 Suburban trains (Roma Lido, Roma Flaminio Piazza del Popolo-Viterbo, Roma Giardinetti) are also included.